iggredible/Learn-Vim/ch12_search_and_substitute.md

-# Search and Substitute
+# Ch 12.
+Search and Substitute

 This chapter covers two separate but related concepts: search and substitute.
 Many times, the texts that you are searching for are not straightforward and you must search for a common pattern.
 By learning how to use meaningful patterns in search and substitute instead of literal strings, you will be able to target any text quickly.

 As a side note, in this chapter, I will mainly use `/` when talking about search.
 Everything you can do with `/` can also be done with `?`.

-# Smart Case Sensitivity
+## Smart Case Sensitivity

 It can be tricky trying to match the case of the search term.
 If you are searching for the text "Learn Vim", you can easily mistype the case of one letter and get a false search result.
 Wouldn't it be easier and safer if you can match any case?
 This is where the option `ignorecase` shines.
 Just add `set ignorecase` in your vimrc and all your search terms become case insensitive.
 Now you don't have to do `/Learn Vim` anymore. `/learn vim` will work.